Wasteland-Ventures-Group/WV-VTT-module/README.md

 This project uses [Typescript][ts] to generate its Javascript and [Sass][sass] to generate its CSS.
 In addition, the `template.json` is not written by hand, but generated from Typescript classes.
+Further, compendiums are composed of one JSON file per entry and then compiled as part of the build process.

 ### Gulp Tasks